IBM/qiskit-qx-info/README.md

   >We acknowledge use of the IBM Q experience for this work.
 The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Q experience team.

-The canonical references for hardware specifications are
+Devices should be cited using the following format (here using ibmqx2 as the example):

-* 5-qubit backend: IBM QX team, "ibmqx2 backend specification," (2017).
+* 5-qubit backend: IBM QX team, "ibmqx2 backend specification V1.1.0," (2018).
 Retrieved from https://ibm.biz/qiskit-ibmqx2

-* 16-qubit backend: IBM QX team, "ibmqx3 backend specification," (2017).
-Retrieved from https://ibm.biz/qiskit-ibmqx3
+Please specify the backend name (here ibmqx2) and the version used for taking the data.

 ## Other QISKit projects